WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/NewMexico/Regulatory/ReadME.md

 ---------- | ---------- | ------------ | ------------
 8/12/2021 | NMOSE | NMre_RO1 | NMre_RU1

-Any data fields that are missing required values and dropped from the WaDE-ready dataset are instead saved in a separate csv file (e.g. *regulatoryreportingunits.csv*) for review.
+Any data fields that are missing required values and dropped from the WaDE-ready dataset are instead saved in a separate csv file (e.g. *regulatoryreportingunits_missing.csv*) for review.
 This allows for future inspection and ease of inspection on missing items.
 Mandatory fields for the regulatory reportingunits include the following...
 - DataPublicationDate
 - OrganizationUUID
 - RegulatoryOverlayUUID